 Native Hope sees these young people struggling to walk in two worlds: the Native world and the contemporary world.
 These are two very different places—especially in the world of education.

 Most Americans take for granted the accomplishment of receiving a high school diploma.
-However, the sad reality for Native Americans is that only two out of every five of them will graduate high school.
-Post-secondary success rate is even more dismal with only 11 percent of all Native Americans earning a college degree.
+However, on average less than 50 percent of Native students graduate high school—this is the lowest graduation rate among American students.
+Post-secondary success rate is more disparaging with only 13 percent of all Native Americans earning a college degree.

 Although many Native American tribes are making great strides toward economic improvement on their reservations and for their tribes, there are many who continue to struggle.